 Measurement-induced criticality in (2+1) -dimensional hybrid quantum circuits

-We investigate the dynamics of two-dimensional quantum spin systems under the combined effect of random unitary gates and local projective measurements.
+Turkeshi X., We investigate the dynamics of two-dimensional quantum spin systems under the combined effect of random unitary gates and local projective measurements.
 When considering steady states, a measurement-induced transition occurs between two distinct dynamical phases, one characterized by a volume-law scaling of entanglement entropy, the other by an area law.
 Employing stabilizer states and Clifford random unitary gates, we numerically investigate square lattices of linear dimension up to L=48 for two distinct measurement protocols.
 For both protocols, we observe a transition point where the dominant contribution in the entanglement entropy displays multiplicative logarithmic violations to the area law.
 We obtain estimates of the correlation length critical exponent at the percent level; these estimates suggest universal behavior and are incompatible with the universality class of 3D percolation.

 Quantum clock models with infinite-range interactions

-We study the phase diagram, both at zero and finite temperature, in a class of ℤq models with infinite-range interactions.
+Offei-Danso A., Surace F.M., Iemini F., Russomanno A., We study the phase diagram, both at zero and finite temperature, in a class of ℤq models with infinite-range interactions.
 We are able to identify the transitions between a symmetry-breaking and a trivial phase by using a mean-field approach and a perturbative expansion.
 We perform our analysis on a Hamiltonian with 2p-body interactions and we find first-order transitions for any p > 1; in the case p = 1, the transitions are first-order for q = 3 and second-order otherwise.
 In the infinite-range case there is no trace of gapless incommensurate phase but, when the transverse field is maximally chiral, the model is in a symmetry-breaking phase for arbitrarily large fields.
 We analytically study the transition in the limit of infinite q, where the model possesses a continuous U(1) symmetry.

 Entanglement equipartition in critical random spin chains

-The reduced density matrix of many-body systems possessing an additive conserved quantity can be decomposed in orthogonal sectors which can be independently analyzed.
+Turkeshi X., Ruggiero P., Alba V., The reduced density matrix of many-body systems possessing an additive conserved quantity can be decomposed in orthogonal sectors which can be independently analyzed.
 Recently, these have been proven to equally contribute to entanglement entropy for one-dimensional conformal and integrable systems.
 In this paper, we extend this equipartition theorem to the disordered critical systems by studying the random singlet phase.
 We analytically compute the disorder averaged symmetry resolved Rényi entropies and show the leading orders are independent of the symmetry sector.
 Our findings are cross-checked with simulations within the numerical strong disorder renormalization group.
 We also identify the first subleading term breaking equipartition which is of the form s2/lnℓ where s is the magnetization of a subsystem of length ℓ.

 Discrete truncated Wigner approach to dynamical phase transitions in Ising models after a quantum quench

-By means of the discrete truncated Wigner approximation, we study dynamical phase transitions arising in the steady state of transverse-field Ising models after a quantum quench.
+Khasseh R., Russomanno A., Schmitt M., Heyl M., By means of the discrete truncated Wigner approximation, we study dynamical phase transitions arising in the steady state of transverse-field Ising models after a quantum quench.
 Starting from a fully polarized ferromagnetic initial condition, these transitions separate a phase with nonvanishing magnetization along the ordering direction from a disordered symmetric phase upon increasing the transverse field.
 We consider two paradigmatic cases, a one-dimensional long-range model with power-law interactions ∞1/rα decaying algebraically as a function of distance r and a two-dimensional system with short-range nearest-neighbor interactions.
 In the former case, we identify dynamical phase transitions for α≲2 and we extract the critical exponents from a data collapse of the steady-state magnetization for up to 1200 lattice sites.
 We find identical exponents for α≲0.5, suggesting that the dynamical transitions in this regime fall into the same universality class as the nonergodic mean-field limit.
 The two-dimensional Ising model is believed to be thermalizing, which we also confirm using exact diagonalization for small system sizes.
 Thus, the dynamical transition is expected to correspond to the thermal phase transition, which is consistent with our data upon comparing to equilibrium quantum Monte Carlo simulations.
 We further test the accuracy of the discrete truncated Wigner approximation by comparing against numerically exact methods such as exact diagonalization, tensor network, as well as artificial neural network states and we find good quantitative agreement on the accessible time scales.
 Finally, our work provides an additional contribution to the understanding of the range and the limitations of qualitative and quantitative applicability of the discrete truncated Wigner approximation.

 Symmetry resolved entanglement entropy of excited states in a CFT

-We report a throughout analysis of the entanglement entropies related to different symmetry sectors in the low-lying primary excited states of a conformal field theory (CFT) with an internal U(1) symmetry.
+Capizzi L., Ruggiero P., We report a throughout analysis of the entanglement entropies related to different symmetry sectors in the low-lying primary excited states of a conformal field theory (CFT) with an internal U(1) symmetry.
 Our findings extend recent results for the ground state.
 We derive a general expression for the charged moments, i.e. the generalised cumulant generating function, which can be written in terms of correlation functions of the operator that define the state through the CFT operator-state correspondence.
 We provide explicit analytic computations for the compact boson CFT (aka Luttinger liquid) for the vertex and derivative excitations.
 The Fourier transform of the charged moments gives the desired symmetry resolved entropies.
 At the leading order, they satisfy entanglement equipartition, as in the ground state, but we find, within CFT, subleading terms that break it.
 Our analytical findings are checked against free fermions calculations on a lattice, finding excellent agreement.
 As a byproduct, we have exact results for the full counting statistics of the U(1) charge in the considered excited states.

 Rashba-metal to Mott-insulator transition

-The recent discovery of materials featuring strong Rashba spin-orbit coupling (RSOC) and strong electronic correlation raises questions about the interplay of Mott and Rashba physics.
+Brosco V., The recent discovery of materials featuring strong Rashba spin-orbit coupling (RSOC) and strong electronic correlation raises questions about the interplay of Mott and Rashba physics.
 In this work, we employ cluster perturbation theory to investigate the spectral properties of the two-dimensional Hubbard model in the presence of a significant or large RSOC.
 We show that RSOC strongly favors metallic phases and competes with Mott localization, leading to an unconventional scenario for the Mott transition, which is no longer controlled by the ratio between the Hubbard U and an effective bandwidth.
 The results show a strong sensitivity to the value of the RSOC.

-Real time dynamics and confinement in the Znschwinger-weyl lattice model for 1+1 QED
+Real time dynamics and confinement in the Zn schwinger-weyl lattice model for 1+1 QED

-We study the out-of-equilibrium properties of 1 + 1 dimensional quantum electrodynamics (QED), discretized via the staggered-fermion Schwinger model with an Abelian Zngauge group.
+Magnifico G., We study the out-of-equilibrium properties of 1 + 1 dimensional quantum electrodynamics (QED), discretized via the staggered-fermion Schwinger model with an Abelian Zngauge group.
 We look at two relevant phenomena: first, we analyze the stability of the Dirac vacuum with respect to particle/antiparticle pair production, both spontaneous and induced by an external electric field; then, we examine the string breaking mechanism.
 We observe a strong effect of confinement, which acts by suppressing both spontaneous pair production and string breaking into quark/antiquark pairs, indicating that the system dynamics displays a number of out-of-equilibrium features.

 Slave-spin-1 formulation: A simple approach to time-dependent transport through an interacting two-level system

-We introduce and develop a slave-spin mean-field technique for describing generic interacting two-level systems under time-dependent drivings, where an auxiliary S=1 spin is added to describe the localized character of the electrons.
+Ludovico M.F., We introduce and develop a slave-spin mean-field technique for describing generic interacting two-level systems under time-dependent drivings, where an auxiliary S=1 spin is added to describe the localized character of the electrons.
 We show that the approach efficiently captures the main effects of the strong correlations as well as the dynamical nature of the driving, while remaining simple enough to allow for an analytical treatment.
 Our formalism provides a flexible solution method, which can be applied to different device configurations at an extremely small numerical cost.
 Furthermore, it leads to a very practical description of adiabatically driven systems in terms of frozen static solutions.

 Operator content of entanglement spectra in the transverse field Ising chain after global quenches

-We consider the time evolution of the gaps of the entanglement spectrum for a block of consecutive sites in finite transverse field Ising chains after sudden quenches of the magnetic field.
+Surace J., Tagliacozzo L., We consider the time evolution of the gaps of the entanglement spectrum for a block of consecutive sites in finite transverse field Ising chains after sudden quenches of the magnetic field.
 We provide numerical evidence that, whenever we quench at or across the quantum critical point, the time evolution of the ratios of these gaps allows us to obtain universal information.
 They encode the low-lying gaps of the conformal spectrum of the Ising boundary conformal field theory describing the spatial bipartition within the imaginary time path integral approach to global quenches at the quantum critical point.

 Time-dependent spontaneous localization processes